awexxxii-arch/unity-procedural-cable-skin/README.md

 - Supports `Linear` and `CatmullRom` path modes
 - Adjustable radius, side count, and UV tiling
 - Optional double-sided geometry
-- Auto-update in Edit Mode and Play Mode
+- Automatic rebuild in Edit Mode and Play Mode
-- Custom inspector buttons for adding points
+- Inspector buttons for adding points at the start or end
 - Bake to Mesh asset
 - Bake to Prefab

+## Installation

+Copy `ProceduralCableSkin.cs` into your Unity project.

-## How to use
+## Usage

-1. Add `ProceduralCableSkin` to a GameObject with `MeshFilter` and `MeshRenderer`.
+1. Create or select a GameObject with:
+   - `MeshFilter`
+   - `MeshRenderer`

+2. Add the `ProceduralCableSkin` component.

-2. Assign ordered point transforms to the `points` array.
+3. Assign ordered transforms to the `points` array.

-3. Tune:
+4. Adjust:
-   - `pathMode`
+   - `Path Mode`
-   - `stepsPerSegment`
+   - `Steps Per Segment`
-   - `radius`
+   - `Radius`
-   - `sides`
+   - `Sides`
-   - `uvMultiply`
+   - `UV Multiply`

-4. Use **Add Start** / **Add** in the inspector to create more points.
+5. Use the inspector buttons:
-5. Use **Bake Mesh** to save a baked mesh asset.
-6. Use **Bake Prefab** to save a baked prefab.
+   - `Add Start`
+   - `Add`
+   - `Bake Mesh`
+   - `Bake Prefab`

 ## Notes

-- Editor-specific tools are wrapped in `#if UNITY_EDITOR`.
-- The mesh is rebuilt automatically in Edit Mode and Play Mode if enabled.
+- The component is marked with `ExecuteAlways`, so it can rebuild in Edit Mode.
-- The generated mesh is assigned to the object's `MeshFilter`.
+- Editor-only functionality is wrapped in `#if UNITY_EDITOR`.
+- Baking tools create mesh assets and prefabs directly from the generated cable mesh.

+## Tested Environment

+- Unity: `6000.0.63f1`
+- Render Pipeline: `Built-in`

 ## File

-- `ProceduralCableSkin.cs` — runtime component + custom editor inspector
+- `ProceduralCableSkin.cs` — runtime component and custom inspector

 ## License